self20/mkv-torrenter-and-converter/README.md

 # mkv-torrenter-and-converter
-A tool to automate the process of downloaing a .mkv torrent (via magnet uri), burning in subtitles, and converting to .mp4.
+A tool to automate the process of downloading a .mkv torrent (via magnet uri), burning in subtitles, and converting to .mp4.

 Installation
 ------------